Skip to main content

 Simulations

-We recommend running simulations to make sure the correct records are being targeted and the actions are as you would expect.
+We recommend running simulations to make sure the correct records are being targeted and the export output looks right.

 Simulation is the safest way to check that: